MaliosDark/rotelyx-chat/README.md

 own face without the surrounding Latin text changing typeface.

-The interface is English only, so the fallbacks matter for message content rather than for the interface. **Hangul is not covered.** Droid Sans Fallback was bundled first and looked right, it covers U+AC00, but lacks U+D55C, so real Korean text still showed boxes while costing 3.9 MB.
-It was removed.
-Covering Hangul needs a subsetted Noto Sans KR; the only full-Hangul fonts on a typical Linux box are 19 MB CJK collections.
+The interface is English only, so the fallbacks matter for message content rather than for the interface. **Hangul is not covered.** Covering it needs a subsetted Noto Sans KR: the full-Hangul fonts on a typical Linux box are 19 MB CJK collections, and the smaller candidates cover part of the syllable range and show boxes for the rest.

 Substituting Manrope, which the design was drawn in, is a file swap in `assets/fonts/` and a rename in `pubspec.yaml`.
 No code changes.